-COFA1030 Research Paper (Honours)
+COFA1030 or COFA1130 Research Paper (Honours)

-F CP20
+F CP40

 A paper of approximately 5,000 words researching a selected subject, or subjects, related to the student's studio practice and interests.
 Subject to approval, the work undertaken will be initiated by the student.